I don’t tell people what I do in the woo closet, unless they already know.

 This is not foolproof, but little is.

-Do I actually think he chose specifically to be deaf in this life, or for that matter, that anyone who is deaf or hard of hearing chose it?
-No. I do think that some people however, may reincarnate into differently abled bodies because 1) the different ability is familiar, and 2) they want to be with the people who are there, and that’s the genes and circumstances available.
+I do think that some people however, may reincarnate into differently abled bodies because 1) the different ability is familiar, and 2) they want to be with the people who are there, and that’s the genes and circumstances available.
 After all, if it’s not familiar to you, why choose it?
 If you consider that people choose to be with people for internal reasons, regardless of social mores, in this life, it will make sense that people would choose it in the after life.
 We love who we love, regardless of whether we marry them.
 We marry across religions, countries, cultures, languages, races, generations, genders, socioeconomic classes, and all the other imaginary structures that are supposed to guide our mating choices.
-We create families, kinships and communities, and those ties that bind fulfill a primal need that would probably override a desire to say what for a chance to incarnate into a sheikh with a 14-inch cock.
+We create families, kinships and communities, and those ties that bind fulfill a primal need that would probably override a desire to say wait for a chance to incarnate into a oil-rich sheikh with a 14-inch cock.

 Then, there is a third possibility: some souls are so eager to be born that they don’t care about anything else, like if they will enter a body that will be typical, or they don’t even know what the human experience is really like.